cerb/cerb.github.io/_docs/automations/automations.md

 * They are the successor to Cerb's "bot behaviors" functionality after incorporating more than 10 years
 * successor to bot behaviors
 * interactive step debugger
-* unique name/identifier
 * not grouped into bots
 * don't need to exist in database as records before use (ad-hoc/reusable)
 * abstract syntax tree (AST) / cached performance
-* inputs w/ validation
-* result is a dictionary with a state
 {% endcomment %}

 # Triggers